22nd Division (South Vietnam): Easter Offensive

 In early February 1972 in response to intelligence reports of a PAVN buildup including tanks and artillery in the Central Highlands, II Corps commander General Ngô Du moved the Division's headquarters and 47th Regiment to Tân Cảnh Base Camp to join the 42nd Regiment already located there.
 Elements of the 19th Armored Cavalry Squadron were attached to the Division to support its organic 14th Cavalry Regiment equipped with M-41 light tanks.
 The armored units would be deployed forward at Ben Het Camp which was regarded as the most likely direction of a PAVN armored attack.

 Since the start of the Easter Offensive at the end of March, the Division's base areas had come under increasing PAVN artillery and rocket fire, which had gone from 20-50 rounds per day in March to up to 1000 per day by mid-April.
 During early April the 47th Regiment withdrew to Đắk Tô Base Camp, while the 42nd Regiment and one Battalion of the 41st Regiment were at Tân Cảnh supported by armor and artillery.
 In addition Airborne and Rangers occupied a string of firebases along a backbone of mountains stretching towards Kontum nicknamed Rocket Ridge.
 On 23 April, the PAVN 2nd Division started their attack on Tân Cảnh by hitting the ARVN tanks with AT-3 missiles and this was followed by a direct hit on the 42nd Regiment command bunker injuring the senior U.S. Adviser and several of the ARVN commanders and severely undermining the confidence of Colonel Le Duc Dat the 22nd Division commander.
-By midday all 5 of the M-41 tanks in the base and several more bunkers had been destroyed by the missiles.
-At 19:00 PAVN rocket fire ignited the base ammunition dump At 21:00 a column of 18 PAVN tanks was spotted in the area, a United States Air Force (USAF) AC-130A gunship arrived at 23:00 and began to engage the T-54 tanks with its 105mm cannon.
+By midday all five of the M-41 tanks in the base and several more bunkers had been destroyed by the missiles.
+At 19:00 PAVN rocket fire ignited the base ammunition dump At 21:00 a column of 18 PAVN tanks was spotted in the area, a United States Air Force (USAF) AC-130A gunship arrived at 23:00 and began to engage the T-54 tanks with its 105 mm cannon.
 Three T-54s were disabled but later recovered by the PAVN.
 At midnight the tank column turned towards Tân Cảnh and the ARVN artillery began firing on the column until stopped by PAVN counterbattery fire.
 Two bridges on the approach to Tân Cảnh were abandoned without being destroyed.
 The ARVN organised hunter-killer teams and these destroyed two tanks.